cgeils25/ML-Draw/README.md

 ## Tech Stack

 Frontend: javascript + html.
-Plotly for the plots, canvas to draw on
+Plotly for the plots, canvas to draw digit

-Backend: fastpi for recieve images + respond with predictions.
+Backend: fastpi to recieve images + respond with predictions.
 Numpy, scikit-Learn, and pytorch for the models